NervanaSystems/ngraph-tf/test/python/tensorflow/README.md

 ## What can be tested

- - Python tests using nGraph built with TensorFlow (using Option 3 in the instructions here [../../../#linux-instructions]).
+ - Python tests using nGraph built with TensorFlow (using Option 3 in the instructions [top level documentation page](../../../README.md#option-3-using-the-upstreamed-version).
- - Python tests using Tensorflow (using Option 2 in the instructions here [../../../]) by patching TensorFlow as follows:
+ - Python tests using Tensorflow (using Option 2 in the instructions in the [top level documentation page](../../../README.md#option-2-build-ngraph-bridge-from-source-using-tensorflow-source)) by patching
+   TensorFlow as follows:
    ```
    cp tf_unittest_ngraph.patch <your_virtual_env/lib/python<VERSION>/site-packages>